-Contaminant-specific WAC and/or inventory limits will be established consistent with RAOs and ARARs to ensure protectiveness of human health and the environment.

-The purpose of WAC is to allow the disposal of only those wastes that could be protectively managed within the facility and ensure protection of human health and the environment.
+Contaminant-specific WAC and/or inventory limits will be established consistent with RAOs and ARARs to ensure protectiveness of human health and the environment managed within the facility and ensure protection of human health and the environment.
 Wastes that do not meet the WAC will require offsite disposal or receive treatment.
-The final WAC will be attached to the Record of Decision (ROD) prior to signature and will be one of many factors used by DOE to assure protection of human health and the environment.
+The final WAC will be attached to the ROD prior to signature and will be one of many factors used by DOE to assure protection of human health and the environment.
 A process - to be reviewed and approved by DOE, EPA, and TDEC that ensures the wastes generated by CERCLA response action projects meets the EMDF WAC - will be developed before operation of the facility begins.
-Operation.
-Initially, it is assumed that both EMWMF and EMDF would be operating, with waste being placed in the last EMWMF cell and in the initial EMDF cells.
-Once EMWMF is filled to capacity, disposal operations would cease at that facility.
-A final cover will be constructed to isolate the waste long-term.